Pellpoy61/Yhg/README.md

-.This is the YHG ip scanner and attacker FOR EDUCATIONAL PURPOSES, DO NOT USE THIS TO CAUSE HARM TO OTHERS.
+This is the YHG ip scanner and attacker FOR EDUCATIONAL PURPOSES, DO NOT USE THIS TO CAUSE HARM TO OTHERS.
 We are not responsible for unlawful things done with this.
 ________________________________________________
 Windows:
 Download python from python.org